Geeks in Phoenix

 • Press the Windows logo key Windows logo + I

-The Settings app should open with System highlighted in the left-hand column.
-In the right-hand column, select Troubleshoot, Other troubleshooters, then left-click on the Run button on the right-hand side of Windows Update.
+The Settings app should open with the Home category highlighted in the left-hand column.
+Left-click on the System category in the left-hand column, scroll down the right-hand column, select Troubleshoot, Other troubleshooters, and then left-click on the Run button on the right-hand side of Windows Update.

 How to access the Windows Update troubleshooter in Windows 10